North Korean defector: What we've learned from dramatic footage

 Even the North Korean checkpoint did not appear to have a gantry barrier.

-But this can be traced back to the original purpose of the JSA as defined by the armistice, Yang Wook, a senior researcher at the Korea Defense & Security Forum, told BBC Korean.
+But this can be traced back to the original purpose of the JSA as defined by the armistice, Yang Uk, a senior researcher at the Korea Defense & Security Forum, told BBC Korean.

 "The area was established to build up a neutral ground for armistice committee talks," which, he says, used to be held regularly.
 It was a place where the two militaries actually worked together.